-“Talk About Good II,” first published in 1979, is now in its 10th reprint. and has sold over 220,000 copies.
-335 pages, hard cover with concealed wire.
-Over 700 taste-tested and cross-indexed recipes.
+“Talk About Good II,” first published in 1979, is now in its 11th reprint and has sold over 215,000 copies.
+This cookbook features 335 pages in a hard cover with concealed wire and over 700 taste-tested and cross-indexed recipes.

 Walter S. McIllhenny Hall of Fame Award.

 Celebrating 40 Years of “Talk About Good II”

 In 2019 Junior League of Lafayette celebrated “Talk About Good II”‘s 40th anniversary.

 “My family is so happy that Talk About Good II is still a must-have cookbook for any self-respecting Cajun,” said Jacques Rodrigue, son of artist George Rodrigue.
 “Thank you to the Junior League for wanting to partner with Dad and his depictions of South Louisiana life on the project 40 years ago.
 We are excited for the anniversary this year and look forward to several events around the state to celebrate the cookbook, the artwork and the recipes.”
 Jacques Rodrigue also spoke of his father’s contributions to the book by saying, “Dad always said, ‘books sell paintings,’ and he was excited to have this book as part of his catalog, to be able to show just how important and how special these paintings are.
 His mission was to visually interpret the history of Acadians on canvas.
 There is no other way to talk about Cajun culture without talking about its food.
 The members of Junior League did a great job of capturing how special that food is with those recipes and tying in dad’s art.
 It is the perfect book that doesn’t get any more Cajun.”